Promo!

 Taxonomy: Subfamily: Myrmicinae Group: Pheidolini

-Difficulty level : (1) Some requirements on food and temperature
+Difficulty level : (1) Some requirements regarding food and temperature

-Habitat: Dry forests, roadsides, sandy soils and sun-exposed meadows
+Habitat: Dry forests, roadsides, sandy soils and sunny meadows

 Number of queens: monogynous, tolerates only one queen per colony

-Queen : Size: 9mm Color: matte black with white hairiness
+Queen : Size: 9mm Color: Matte black with white hairs

-Workers: Size: 5.5 – 7mm Colour: matte black with white hair
+Workers: Size: 5.5–7mm Color: Matte black with white hairs

 Soldier: not present

-Males: Smaller than queen, winged, black, frequently seen in colonies
+Males: Smaller than the queen, winged, black, frequently seen in colonies

 Feed : Fruits.
-Lots of freshly killed insects and solid protein (baby biscuits, hard-boiled egg, fish, raw meat).
+Lots of freshly killed insects and solid protein (baby biscuits, hard-boiled eggs, fish, raw meat).

-Humidity : Weak to medium, but never completely dry.
+Humidity : Low to medium, but never completely dry.

-Temperature: 21 to 24°C may be sufficient for development but a hot spot of 27°C during the day is recommended.
+Temperature: 21 to 24°C may be sufficient for development but a hot spot at 27°C during the day is recommended.

-Hibernation: Mild diapause for 2 to 3 months around 15°C. Continue to feed and moisten.
+Hibernation: Gentle diapause of 2 to 3 months at around 15°C. Continue to feed and hydrate.

 Type of natural nest: Dug into the ground.
-Often colonizes existing cavities (wasp's nest, rodent tunnel etc).
+Colony often in existing cavities (wasp nest, rodent tunnel, etc.).

-Type of nest: Compatible with our nests (digging not recommended), acrylic, plaster, aerated concrete, etc.
+Type of nest: Compatible with our nests (digible not recommended), acrylic, plaster, cellular concrete…

-Nest size: Provide a minimum size of 16cm and a hunting area
+Nest size: A minimum size of 16cm and a hunting area are required

 Plants: Not necessary